Notes On An Approach To Apery's Constant: Zeta(3)

 then

-\end{proposition} \begin{proof} We will refer to the terms on the right side of equation \ref{basis_change} as the alternate basis.
+\end{proposition} \begin{proof} We will refer to the set of elementary terms as the alternate basis.
 The first few matricies can be verified using basic trig identities.
 Consider terms of the form

 One can rationalize the denominator by repeated use of multiplying numerator and denominator by $\cos(\alpha)$ for the appropriate $\alpha$.
 One can then use formulas such as to eliminate all products.
 The end result can then be expressed in terms of the new basis.
 Note given one root $\rho$ of the minimal polynomial for the alternate basis, the powers of $\rho$: $1,\rho,\rho^2,\rho^3,\cdots$ also form a basis.
 One can multiply out these powers and solve for the alternate basis in terms of these powers.
 Then, if we map another root $\gamma$ to $\rho$, the morphism applies to polynomials in $\rho$, and we can see how the other roots are permuted.
 Hence, for example, given $\frac{1}{ \left(\sin\left(\frac{\left(2 i-1\right)\pi}{2^n}\right)\right)^3} $ expressed in terms of the alternate basis, we can apply the permutation to express the other terms in the alternate basis.
 This shows that the set of values in each row is the same, the order and sign change.
 Given our ordering of basis elements, the first row has the form $M[1,2^{n-2}]=2^{n}$,$ M[1,2^{n-2}-j]=M[1,2^{n-2}-(j-1)]-j$ for $j\ge 1$.
 This can be verified by the tedious process described above.
 The general pattern of the permutations becomes apparent after working out the first few transformation matricies.